asters36/TidyTool/README.md

   -  Run BLASTnBRUSH.exe

 **Important Notice:**
-This application might be falsely detected as a virus by some antivirus software.
+This application might be falsely flagged as a virus by some antivirus software.
 This is a false positive, which is a common issue for apps generated from Python using tools like auto-py-to-exe or PyInstaller.

 ### **Linux:**